1996 RILEY & SCOTT MKIII

 After a year away from the circuits in 1998, chassis # 006 came back, with the TRV Motorsport team.
 On taking possession of the car, TRV Motorsport replaced the Oldsmobile Aurora V8 with a Chevrolet engine.
 The car raced with this team until its retirement, alternating between the United States Road Racing Championship (USRRC), then the American Le Mans Series (ALMS) and the Grand-Am.
 At Daytona, Sebring and even Le Petit Le Mans, the # 006 raced constantly on these legendary tracks.
 The results were not as brilliant as during the earlier years.
 Riley & Scott did not provide any direct support and developed the MKIIICs.
 But the # 006 carved out a solid track record for itself.
 With its appearance in the second edition of the Petit Le Mans race in 1999, and its presence in all the championships of the time, the Riley & Scott MKIII # 006 truly bears witness to the golden age of the WSC cars.

-Historic Riley & Scott MKIII chassis #006
+Racing history of the Riley & Scott MKIII chassis #006

 05/05/1996 - Texas 500 Miles - IMSA - winner - Wayne Taylor / Jim Pace - (N° 4)